 Excellent accounting skills are essential for tax associates, as they are responsible for calculating and preparing clients' tax returns.
 Tax associates should have strong technical skills, including experience with tax preparation programs, such as Intuit QuickBooks, ATX Total Accounting Office, or M8 Client Billing.
 They should also have experience with financial analysis programs like Sungard Relius.
 Tax associates need strong customer service skills, as much of their time is spent interacting with clients.
 They must be able to communicate effectively to obtain information and provide guidance.
 The ability to prioritize will ensure tax associates can successfully manage multiple clients and responsibilities.

 Career Outlook and Salary

 The U.S. Bureau of Labor Statistics (BLS) does not collect information specifically on tax associates; however, it reported a 2% job growth for the category of tax preparers for the 2014-2024 decade, which is slower than average for all occupations.
-In October 2017, PayScale.com reported a median annual salary of $56,114 for tax associates.
+They also reported that the median salary for this group was $36,550 in May 2016.